syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/markdown.md

 ### Changing table constants

 The Markdown table constants can be changed for the table heading and the column names.

+> You can also explore our [Blazor Markdown editor](https://blazor.syncfusion.com/demos/rich-text-editor/markdown-overview?theme=bootstrap4) example to knows how to render and configure the rich text editor tools.

 ## See Also